c1sc0c0/FLOBO/JOURNAL.md

 * Current LLM AUTO-LEARNING: ???
 No higher-level learning currently ???
 * Current LLM GENERALIZATION: ???
 Limited ???
 * Current LLM REASONING: Very limited, can't recover from mistakes.
+* Isn't it amazing we had these long discussions 20 years ago about trusting Wikipedia vs. a "Real" Encyclopedias & now we're like "Feed all them interwebs to them GPTs, YOLO!"

 ## Input